WindHound/iOS/README.md

 ### Coding style

 Try and have max 100 characters per line.
-Makes it easier to work with the Assistant editor
+Makes it easier to work with the Assistant editor.
+You can set a vertical guide at

 ```
 Preferences > Text Editing > Page guide at column: 100
 ```

-Function defs are lower camel case; Classes and Extensions are upper camel case
+Function defs and variables are lower camel case; Classes and Extensions are upper camel case

 Please use width 4 soft tabs and adhere to the NASA SOFTWARE ENGINEERING LABORATORY SERIES SEL-94-003 C STYLE GUIDE (http://homepages.inf.ed.ac.uk/dts/pm/Papers/nasa-c-style.pdf).
 Something like this:

 ```
-int total;
-int func1(void)
+let totalFooBar = 3.25

+func greetPerson(person: String) -> String
 {
-float total;
+    let greeting = "Hello, " + person + "!"
+    return greeting
 }

+print(greet(person: "Anna"))
 ```

 ## Deployment